theangelaluo/desktop-sms-messenger/readme-part2.md

 ![](images/7_picture.png)

-## Step 8: Set up a Twitter Dev Account
+## Step 8: Create a Twitter App

 This step will walk you through creating your Twitter App, so that we can use Twitter OAuth to log in our users.

+__Disclaimer__: you will need a Twitter account to go through the following steps.

 1. Navigate to [https://apps.twitter.com/](https://apps.twitter.com/)